-If you miss any of the other labs, contact Mary Baude (mbaude@luc.edu) immediately.
-It is possible that you may be allowed to complete a 10 point Virtual Lab Assignment one time over the course of the semester.
-This assignment is only to replace an absence in lab which is unavoidable, verifiable, and for a significantly important reason.
+If you miss a lab for any reason, you may complete a virtual lab assignment called Virtual Lab Determination of the Molarity of an Unknown Solution of Silver Nitrate for full credit, but you may do so only once over the course of the semester.
+Please know that this assignment is only to replace an absence in lab where the absence is unavoidable and for a significantly important reason.
 You may not use it to replace a poor lab score or homework score.
-Verification of the absence will be required.
-You will be responsible for the understanding of the missed material and normal deadlines will apply for completing homework and Pre-Lab Quizzes.
+The assignment due date for the Virtual Lab is Monday, May 28, by 9 AM.
+Please turn in the assignment to Angie directly or drop it off in the department office, and ask that it be put into Angie's mailbox.
+Directions for this assignment can be found at the end of the Lab Manual.
+You will be responsible for the understanding of the missed material, and normal deadlines will apply for completing homework and Pre-Lab Quizzes.

-If 2 or more labs are missed (including the Virtual Lab Option), or if either Practical Quiz is missed, it will result in an academic failure regardless of the overall points earned in the class.
+If 2 or more labs are skipped, or if either Practical Quiz is skipped, it will result in an academic failure regardless of the overall points earned in the class.